tmtsoftware/esw/esw-services/README.md

 ## Running the esw-services using coursier

-- Run `cs launch esw-services:<ESW version | SHA> -- start` inside esw repository.
+- Run `cs launch esw-services -- start` inside esw repository.
-- Run `cs launch esw-services:<ESW version | SHA> -- start --help` to get more information.
+- Run `cs launch esw-services -- start --help` to get more information.

 ## How to use esw-services